Tips for Spring Cleaning Your Car

 This can be a tricky one.
-Be careful not to get water on any electrics and make sure the engine isn’t hot.
+Be careful not to get water on any electric wires and make sure the engine isn’t hot.
 A slightly damp cloth is a good idea for wiping off dust and any oil or coolant spills.

 After completing the interior spring clean, it’s time to move onto the wet stuff.
 Ideally, only water, car cleaning products and microfibre cloth should touch your paint.

 You may have seen headlights with a murky-yellow colouration on them.
 This is UV damage.
 The good news is that it’s easy to fix.
 A headlight restoration kit is a good bet.
 Depending on the severity, some can be repaired with polish and elbow grease.

 A simple trip to your auto parts retailer is all this one takes.
 If you’ve noticed spots being missed or scraping noises occurring when using your windscreen wipers, they need replacing.
 The vast majority of them simply unclip without any tools and can be replaced in minutes.
 You’ll notice a big difference next time it rains.